HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Scheduling with Heterogeneity

 \textbf{{Step (\underline{iii}) - Project \& Step (\underline{iv}) - Refine}}.
-Partitioning the coarsened graph is not the ultimate goal — as illustrated in \autoref{fig:global_partitioning}, step (\underline{iii}), to find the partition of the global graph $G$, we must project the results back, i.e., apply the reverse operation of step (\underline{i}) to recover the $D_{dp}$-parts of the partition in the global graph $G$.
-To effectively consider the information within the coarsened nodes, a refinement algorithm is necessary to enhance partition quality and maintain balance; for this purpose, we employ the Kernighan-Lin algorithm~\cite{kernighan1970efficient} in step (\underline{iv}) to adjust the partition results.
+Partitioning coarsened graph is not the ultimate goal---as illustrated in \autoref{fig:global_partitioning}, step (\underline{iii}), to find the partition of global graph $G$, we project the results back, i.e., apply reverse operation of step (\underline{i}) to recover the $D_{dp}$-parts of the partition in global graph $G$.
+To effectively consider information within coarsened nodes, a refinement algorithm is necessary to enhance partition quality and maintain balance; for this purpose, we employ the Kernighan-Lin algorithm~\cite{kernighan1970efficient} in step (\underline{iv}) to adjust partition results.